margaretlindeman/eps135-oceanobs/README.md

 ### Observing the Ocean: Measurements and Instrumentation
 #### Fall 2025

 Materials and code for EPS/ESE 135 data visualization & analysis assignments will be available in this Github repository.
 The course syllabus and other information can be found on the Canvas page.
-This page includes some tips for setting up Python and some helpful resources &mdash; if you have different suggestions, or if you find other resources that you find especially helpful, please share them with me and I'll update this page!
+This page includes some tips for setting up Python and some helpful resources &mdash; if you have different suggestions, or if there are other resources that you find especially helpful, please share them with me and I'll update this page!

 #### Setting up Python